 as quickly as possible to schedule a free and confidential consultation.

 The best option is not to wait.
 Call our office at 866-797-6040.
-The Spitz Law Firm, and its attorneys
+Spitz, The Employee’s Law Firm, and its attorneys

 are experienced and dedicated to protecting disabled employees’ rights under the FMLA, ADA and Ohio employment